A Brief History of Marbles (Including All That Marble Slang)

 Ringers is played at the National Marbles Tournament (at left), held over four days in June since 1922 in Wildwood, New Jersey, with winners in both the boys and girls divisions since 1948.
 The players are all between the ages of seven and 15, and compete for scholarships, prizes, and, of course, glory in the ring.
 This year, about 50 of the best mibsters in the country played, but your reigning king and queen of marbles are Brandon Matchett and Baily Narr, both from Allegheny County, Pennsylvania.
 Pennsylvania is quite the marbles powerhouse – since the tournament began, 71 champions have hailed from the Keystone State.

 Ringers is also the preferred game for the British and World Championship, played at The Greyhound Inn and Pub in Tinsley Green in West Sussex every Good Friday since 1932.
 The area has a competitive marble legacy dating back to 1588, though, when, legend has it, two young men played for the hand of a beautiful woman.
 The tournament is truly international, and teams from Germany, America, Japan, and the Czech Republic have all participated.
 This is a team competition, where 49 ducks are placed in the center of the ring; mibsters shoot into the group with a "tolley" (their term for a shooter) and fight to be the first team to score 25 points.
-This year, 19 teams with six players each battled for dominance, but the Yorkshire Meds came out on top.

 A Beautiful Investment